c-blake/bu/doc/vip.md

 # Summary

-`vip` is a small interactive line picker/filter in the spirit of `fzf`, but optimized for literal-substring workflows, streaming inputs, with scrutable scoring (match fraction) and last moment `.so`-extensible validation (to avoid very expensive validations).
+`vip` is a small interactive line picker/filter in the spirit of `fzf`, but optimized for literal-substring workflows, *truly* stream-friendly pipelines, with simple match-fraction scoring & lazy `.so`-extensible validation (avoids very expensive validations).

 # Motivation / Background